 That’s the versatility that makes Chase points shine.
 One other thing to keep in mind: You have to transfer points in increments of 1,000.
 So you won’t be able to top-up one of your airline mileage accounts if you’re just a few hundred miles short.

 Below are the current options, as well as how long it takes to move points to each Chase transfer partner.

 |Singapore Air||1:1||12-24 hours|

 Chase Ultimate Rewards Hotel Transfer Partners

 |Marriott Rewards||1:1||2 days|

-- Iberia has one of the cheapest ways to get to Europe in either economy or business class.
+- Want to fly to Europe?
+Transferring your Chase points to Iberia opens up one of the cheapest ways to get to Europe – in either economy or business class.
 For just 34,000 miles, you can get to Madrid (MAD) and back almost any time of the year.
-Iberia’s business class starts at only 68,000 miles round trip from the East Coast or Chicago-O’Hare (ORD), which is less than what most airlines charge for economy.
-Iberia is also a great way to book round-trip domestic flights on American Airlines.
+Iberia’s business class starts at only 68,000 miles round trip from the East Coast or Chicago-O’Hare (ORD), less than what most airlines charge to fly economy!

 - British Airways offers one of the best ways to get to Hawaii using points.
 For just 26,000 miles, you can fly from Los Angeles (LAX) or Phoenix (PHX) direct to the islands on American Airlines – when American itself charges 45,000 miles or more for the exact same flights.

 - Virgin Atlantic is one of our favorite ways to save SkyMiles and book flights on Delta.
 Though it’s taken a hit lately after a major devaluation, their partnership allows you to book Delta One business class (including Delta One Suites) to Europe for just 50,000 miles each way – when Delta often wants $5,000 or 200,000 SkyMiles or more for a trip to Europe in business class.
 Read our guide on how to book Delta One Suites for cheap by transferring Chase points!